WingsDao/eth-peg-zone/README.md

 ## Structure

-This repository contains only smart contract part, it doesnt include relay node part, and Cosmos part (module for Cosmos SDK), described initiatives will be announced later.
+This repository contains only smart contract part, it doesnt include relay node part, and Cosmos/WB part (module for Wallets Blockchain), described initiatives will be announced later.

 For easy explanation let's make a small glossary:
 * `Currency`  - Any ETH/ERC20 token